Đorđe Jovanović (writer): Nemoguće

-In May 1930, the first Surrealist almanac the group authored was published under the name Nemoguće (The Impossible), with an introduction written by Ristić and Matić.
 In October, the Surrealist group got into several physical confrontations with Rade Drainac after the publishing of his openly disdainful and derogatory article on the group in the magazine Pravda.
 According to Drainac, he was beaten by the entire group.
 However, according to Đorđe Kostić, Drainac got into a short scuffle with Jovanović and himself, during which Jovanović grabbed Drainac by the coat and Kostić blocked his arm when he swung at them with a walking stick.
 Kostić claimed that Radojica Živanović Noe beat Drainac only later that night in a one-on-one fight near Hotel Moskva.
 Several members of the group signed an announcement outlining a similar story in late October.